caspii/casparwre.de/_drafts/2022-05-12-12-months-as-a-solo-developer.md

 * I have not attended a single meeting for over a year
 * I get to choose who my customers are (more on that later)
 * I get to work in an office that is beautiful and over which I have 100% sovereignty.
-* I am constantly investing in a better future for myself (and by extension for my family).
+* I am investing in a compounding better future for myself (and by extension for my family).

 Do I miss human contact during the day?
 Well, I can meet up with friends for lunch.
 And I do, usually once a week.
-The other thing is: I'm currently sharing my house with 8 other people.
+Also: I'm currently sharing my house with 8 other people.
 What's even more unusual is that I am the only male and everyone else is female.
-But let's not digress.
-Ask me when you meet me.
+But let's not digress, ask me more when you meet me.
 The point is: loneliness is not a problem.

 I'm also doing more exercise than ever before and have lost quite a bit of weight.

-## Going solo: the bad bits

-What are the disadvantages?
-Motivation is sometimes a problem.
-I don't always hit my weekly targets.
-On some days there are so many chores and family interruptions that I feel like I made no progress.
-But looking back on my employment, interruptions happened all the time.

-Motivation?

 ## How do I earn money?